Spinkelben/adventofcode/readme.md

 ### Year 2019 Day 23

 I made the assumption that keeping track of timings didn't matter.
 Otherwise the Intcode computer had to be changed, which would cause many previous challenges to have to be updated.
 Instead I run every computer until it requests input.
-Then I gather the all output pacakges and feed them back into the computers for the next step.
+Then I gather the all output packages and feed them back into the computers for the next step.
 In case multiple computers would write to 255 during one step I would be in trouble.
 I would have no way of determining wich computer came first, but fortunately that did not happen.

+### Year 2020 Day 4

+I made too many assumptions on the validations in part one.
+If I were to redo it, I would not do any validation on part one, maybe even just use a simple dictionary for the passport propreties.
+For part 2 the validation is specified, which makes it simpler to add.
+Here I had to update the existing logic I had.
+In short, I am not proud of this solution, but this I just for fun so I can't be bothered to improve it.